 Dealing with discoloured teeth is a common dental issue and there are several methods available to manage it such as dental crowns, dental veneers or teeth whitening.
-Among these options, teeth whitening is considered the most conservative and least invasive.
+Among these options, whitening is considered the most conservative and least invasive.

 Let’s shine a light on this intriguing topic!

-What is a teeth whitening light?
+What is a tooth whitening light?

-How do teeth whitening lights help?
+How do whitening lights function?

-Well, the primary ingredients in teeth whitening gels are hydrogen peroxide or carbamide peroxide, which are compounds composed of hydrogen and oxygen.
+Well, the primary ingredients in whitening gels are hydrogen peroxide or carbamide peroxide, which are compounds composed of hydrogen and oxygen.
 They work by reacting with and breaking down pigmented molecules (teeth stains) into smaller, less coloured molecules thereby making the tooth appear lighter and brighter.
 Light activation helps in the tooth whitening process.

 Simply put, these lights speed up the chemical reactions that break down teeth stains.
 This acceleration allows for effective targeting and removal of stains during the active period of the whitening agent.
-As a result, teeth whitening lights enable more stains to be removed within the first 24 hour period, contributing to a brighter smile.
+As a result, these whitening lights enable more stains to be removed within the first 24 hour period, contributing to a brighter smile.

 Related Articles